madakasirapradeep/Mobility_Hackathon/README.md

 This is a Hackathon relating to Mobility Business conducted by Analytics Vidhya .
 This presentation is about my attempt in tackling the challenge.

+I have shared a ppt/pdf with my observations and the code that got me 113 rank (Accuracy: 0.7015).